 Apps and gadgets for extending the human API are on the rise.
 Tony Stark and Iron Man enchants us with his holographic UIs and suddenly Google’s Project Glass seems to be not so far-fetched after all, only a little bit too early on the adoption curve maybe.

 I would argue that we’re in the midst of a cybernetic renaissance.

 The social media revolution and the extreme CPU enhancements only get interesting as innovations when they actually begin changing humanity.

-Because our brains and our capabilities is starting to become seriously affected by the human API advancements.
+Because our brains and our capabilities are starting to become seriously affected by the human API advancements.

-As traditional media logic (apparently, it isn’t dead yet) would have it, we tend to focus on the negative effects, such as technology-induced stress, attention deficits, brain tumours and big data-related integrity issues.
+As traditional media logic (apparently, it isn’t dead yet) would have it, we tend to focus on the negative effects, such as technology-induced stress, attention deficits, braitumorsrs and big data-related integrity issues.

-Or, as extreme lifehacker Tim Ferriss would advice you:
+Or, as life designer and author Tim Ferriss would advice you:

 “We’re talking about one hour of exposure with a normal GSM phone to — testicles, let’s say.
 One hour, that’s nothing.
 It dramatically lowers not only sperm count but morphology, I mean the shape, the swimming ability, so that led me to do a number of things.

 Number one, is to remove the cell phone from the pocket.
 Keep it of if it’s in the pocket.
 Also use a corded headset […] I definitely do not want that little microwave next to my head at all (source).”